Loading a JavaScript file into another with Node.js

 }

-The module name must be added as a prefix to use its contents:
+Then we import the module and we use the module name "extfile" as a prefix to use its contents:

 console.log(extfile.extvar)